 Understanding Ownership

-Ownership refers to the Reach user who owns an individual item.
-If a Reach user has no team members, everything they can see in Reach is owned by themselves.
-If a Reach user has team members, they will see a combination of items owned by themselves and items owned by their team members.
+Team account(s) - If a Reach user has team members, they will see a combination of items owned by themselves and items owned by their team members, and can control the views in each section of Reach.

 A filled circle always is the delegate and an outlined circle always is the owner.
 This is consistent across all of Reach.